-- Primary - because the cause is not known.
-(That is, it is not secondary to any known cause such as alcohol or poisons.)
+- Primary - because it is not secondary to any known cause such as alcohol.

 - Biliary - because it affects the bile ducts.

 - Cholangitis - because there is inflammation of the bile ducts.

 Read more about the cause of primary biliary cirrhosis.

 Who gets primary biliary cholangitis?

 PBC is an uncommon condition.
 It affects about 1 in 5,000 people in the UK.
 9 out of 10 cases occur in women, who are mainly aged between 30 and 65 years (most commonly between 40 and 60 years).
 It is most common in the Northern Hemisphere and least common in Australia.